 Demand-Supply Chain: All the parts, materials, and services supplied by outside sources that are necessary to produce a product or service.

-Design for Manufacturability: (also sometime known as design for manufacturing) - (DFM) is the general engineering art of designing products in such a way that they are easy to manufacture.
+Design for Manufacturability: (also sometimes known as design for manufacturing) – (DFM) is the general engineering art of designing products in such a way that they are easy to manufacture.